slerman12/UnifiedML/README.md

 All agents support discrete and continuous control, classification, and generative modeling.

+[comment]: <> (All agents and even tasks support discrete and continuous control, online and offline RL, imitation learning, classification, regression, and generative modeling.)

 See example scripts of various configurations [below](#mag-sample-scripts).

 # :wrench: Setting Up